 Ben caught her eye.
 Smiled as best he could.
 “Thanks…”

-“Hope you didn’t hurt yourself out on the slopes,” she continued, touching her own cheek to indicate his bruised one.
+“Hope you didn’t hurt yourself out on the slopes,” she continued.
+She gingerly touched her own cheek to indicate his bruised one.

 Although Mrs. Cooper had kindly played nurse at the ranch, bringing out her first aid kit to fix up his cut with antibiotic ointment and a butterfly bandage, the wound was still fresh and painful.
 “Ajax was harsh on me this morning,” he lied.
 The lopsided smile lingered on his face for as long as he could stand it, which was about three seconds.
 The woman’s smile turned into a sympathetic frown.